 While it is not unusual for some consultants to invoice for their services after work is completed, collecting consulting fees upfront is a prudent strategy for avoiding payment risks.
 For example, turnaround management consultants need to assess the likelihood of a client going out of business when determining acceptable payment terms.
 Nevertheless, the final terms of any consulting relationship are typically subject to negotiation — but consultants should be prepared to ask for upfront payment of their fees to avoid awkward payment issues at a later point.

 Ten Practical Rules for Business Negotiations

 If you are new to the consulting business, it is always hard to make initial decisions regarding critical issues such as consulting fees.
 You should get advice from multiple sources such as friends and business colleagues.
 But the final choices are your responsibility.
-Here is a superb book to help you navigate murky waters during your early days as a consultant — especially when it comes to getting paid.
+Whatever you do, be fully prepared to navigate murky waters during the early days as a consultant — especially when it comes to getting paid.

 As observed by Jane Ranshaw, "One reason for so many different rates charged by consultants is that, even in a Wikipedia world, we operate in a world of imperfect knowledge.
 The first step in achieving better fees is to understand the difference between working as a temp and running a business.
 When consultants realize that their positions are as valid as those of the clients they serve, they will be able to set fees and estimate time for projects that let both of them achieve your goals.”

 Some clients offer consultants a share of future revenue, profits or commissions, pushing the consultant to a pay for performance model.
 Others offer the client a commission.
 Still others offer pay based on the results of the consultant’s work.
 Consulting fees based on performance pose several risks.— Andrea Coutu